 2.1 River cruise ships and other vehicles (other ships or land vehicles) require the express permission of the operator for docking, lying idle or parking in the area of the dockings.
 The same shall be issued in written or electronic form.

 2.2 The following ships and other vehicles do not require permission:

-Consecutive Usage longer than 36 hours require written confirmation in advance from RSR Shipping AG and the city of Düsseldorf.
+Consecutive usage longer than 36 hours, requires a written confirmation in advance from RSR Shipping AG and the city of Düsseldorf.

-The usage of the RSR Dockings in Düsseldorf is only allowed for excursion- and passenger ships, as well as hotel ships during exhibition times with a maximum length of 135 meters.
+The usage of the RSR dockings in Düsseldorf is only allowed for excursion- and passenger ships, as well as hotel ships during exhibitions and fairs, with a maximum lengths of 135 meters.